athomasq/athomasq.github.io/navigation/about-new.md

 <br/>

 Hi, I'm Abraham.
+Today:

 * I angel invest in tech startups
 * I advise startups on execution and growth
-* I consult for institituonal investors on data strategy
+* I consult for institutional investors on their data strategy
 * I write Pivotal, a newsletter on data, investing and startups

+In the past:

-* I co-founded Quandl, a data company acquired by Nasdaq
+* I co-founded Quandl, a venture-backed tech startup that was acquired by Nasdaq
-* I was a portfolio manager at a major quant hedge fund
+* I was a portfolio manager at Simplex, one of Asia's oldest quant hedge funds
+* I grew up in India, but have lived in Toronto for the last few years
-* I studied engineering physics at IIT Bombay
+* I have a degree in Engineering Physics from IIT Bombay
+* As a child, I [escaped a war zone](https://abrahamthomas.info/invasion/) in the hold of a cargo ship

 Email me: <u><a href="mailto:at@abrahamthomas.info">at@abrahamthomas.info</a></u>